-Volunteer User Feedback Objectives
+Volunteer User-Feedback Objectives For this Report

 Primary objective: To establish whether use of continuous glucose monitoring (CGM) a few days a week or month could lead to the same long term clinical outcome in terms of reduction in HbA1C and improved quality of life, as continuous wear of a CGM for up to 14 consecutive days at a time.
 The study would verify anecdotal evidence in literature based on intensive but intermittent glucose monitoring using finger prick testing.
 [Outcome from this portion will be reported periodically over the course of the next 12 months].